 But no matter if you're hoping to join The Innocence Project and overturn wrongful convictions or you just love a good crime story, these 17 books are perfect for any Making a Murderer fan.

-1'Devil's Knot: The True Story Of The Memphis Three' By Maria Leveritt
+1'Devil's Knot: The True Story Of The Memphis Three' By Mara Leveritt

 Devil's Knot is the true account of boys being accused of horrific crimes simply because they were different.
 The West Memphis Three included three teenagers accused of performing a satanic ritual and murdering three young boys, despite the absence of physical evidence and coerced confessions that made no sense.
 Their trial was more of a witch hunt and even though their convictions have been overturned, the book will still leave you furious.

 3'In Cold Blood' By Truman Capote

 When a jogger in Central Park was raped and beaten in 1989, five black and Latino teenagers were arrested.
 But despite being minors and the lack of physical evidence linking them to the crime, they are convicted.
 The Central Park Five is an investigative look into the crime, the flaws in law enforcement and the justice system, and how the media frenzy compromised their innocence.